Executive Leadership Team

 Phil went on to work in fire safety for several years, holding various positions across Tyne and Wear before becoming Fire Safety Station Manager at North Tyneside.
 He then moved to service headquarters, where he was involved in refining the risk based inspection programme.

 He also worked on a project to improve risk information, ensuring firefighters have the right information to safely deal with any potential hazards when attending an incident.

 In 2011 Phil became a Group Manager and has fulfilled several roles, including operations and resilience, fire safety and North Tyneside District Manager.
 He managed projects including a review of fire safety and the developing the Primary Authority Scheme, which was introduced as part of the government’s better regulation agenda.

-Phil is currently Area Manager for Human Resources, Learning and Organisational Development.
+Phil is currently Area Manager for Strategy and Performance.
 He graduated from the University of Central Lancashire in 2003 with a Bachelor of Engineering in fire engineering.
 He has used this to support a number of projects including the development of the second Tyne Tunnel crossing, where he was instrumental in the installation of a fixed fire suppression (sprinkler) system.

 Prior to joining fire and rescue, Phil worked in sales within the John Lewis Partnership.

 Lynsey began her career with Cumbria Fire and Rescue Service in May 2000 where she initially served as a firefighter at Carlisle Fire Station.
 She progressed to become a Crew Manager at Workington Fire Station then took on a Watch Manager role.

 In 2008 Lynsey took a national secondment, which involved developing and delivering the Enhanced Command Support capability as part of the National Resilience Programme.